-It struck Ned, given all that he had done in the last twenty-four hours, and the strange universe he had emerged into after eighteen years that he should be frightened.
-He should be scared by this baffling world of infra-red, satellite positioning and microwaves, scared by its gadgets and buttons and bleeps.
-He should be scared too by his friendless isolation in this world, scared by Gunther and, most of all, he should be terrified out of his wits by the very fearless ease with which he had been able to achieve everything he had thus far.
+It struck Ned, given all that he had done in the last twenty-four hours, and the strange universe he had emerged into after eighteen years, that he should be frightened.
+He should be scared by this baffling world of infrared, satellite positioning, and microwaves, scared by its gadgets and buttons and bleeps.
+He should be scared, too, by his friendless isolation in this world, he should be scared by Gunther, and, most of all, he should be terrified out of his wits by the very fearless ease with which he had been able to achieve everything he had thus far.
 He knew, however, that he had become someone who would never feel fear again.
 In the past he had been afraid because of what had happened to him.
 Now and in the future, he would never be a passive victim of events.
 Nothing would ever happen to him.
-He would make things happen to others and fear would have no place in him.
-'All right,' he said following Cosima into the bedroom.
-'Teach me, then.
-I'm a fast learner.'
-The following afternoon Gunther paid a visit to the Vier Jahreszeiten and with a ta-da of triumph, produced from his jacket a gleaming German passport.
+He would make things happen to others, and fear would have no place in him.
+"All right," he said, following Cosima into the bedroom.
+"Teach me, then.
+I'm a fast learner."
+The following afternoon, Gunther paid a visit to the Vier Jahreszeiten and, with a "Ta-da!" of triumph, produced from his jacket a gleaming German passport.
 Ned took it greedily, but before he had so much as turned the first page to look at his photograph, he had betrayed his ignorance once more.
-'Germany?
-But it doesn't say which one . . .'
+"Germany?
+But it doesn't say which one!"
 Gunther turned to his daughter with a look of astonishment.
-'Which one?'
-'There is only one Germany,' said Cosima.
-'Since eighty-nine.
-Don't tell me you didn't know that?'
-'Ah, yes ... of course.'
+"Which one?"
+"There is only one Germany," said Cosima.
+"Since '89.
+Don't tell me you didn't know that?".
+"Ah, yes . . . of course."
 Ned smiled.
-'I ... er ...
-I forgot for a moment.'
-'Forgot?'
+"I . . . er . . .
+I forgot for a moment."
+"Forgot?"
 Gunther stared at him in disbelief.

-'And my last explanation of you,' sighed Cosima, 'was that you might be a lost Berliner from the East, tortured by the Stasi and only just returned to society.
-Now I am completely mystified.'
-'Who are you?'
+"And my last theory of you," sighed Cosima, "was that you might be a lost Berliner from the East, tortured by the Stasi and only just returned to society.
+Now I am completely mystified."
+"Who are you?"
 Gunther asked.
-'Who the hell are you?
-You're a German but you know nothing of Germany.'
-'Let's just say I've been away.
+"Who the hell are you?
+You're a German, but you know nothing of Germany."
+"Let's just say I've been away.
 Does it matter?
 We have done business and we have helped each other.
-I am grateful to you both for everything.'
+I am grateful to you both for everything."
 Ned picked up a bottle of champagne.
-'Tomorrow morning early, I fly to Switzerland, so let us drink to each other and part friends.'
-'Here,' said Cosima, taking the bottle, 'it helps if you twist the cork, like so.
-When will you be back?'
-'My plans are uncertain.
-'Tell me, Gunther.
-Do you happen to have any contacts in Geneva who might be useful to me?'
-'You have more to sell?
-If you do, believe me I would be happy to take any surplus off your hands.'
-'No, no. I may need another passport, that's all.'
-'You should see my friend Nikki,' said Gunther, scribbling a number on a card.
-'He's a Russian, but nothing happens in Geneva without his permission.'
-'Thank you.'
+"Tomorrow morning early, I fly to Switzerland, so let us drink to each other and part friends."
+"Here," said Cosima, taking the bottle, "it helps if you twist the cork, like so.
+When will you be back?"
+"My plans are uncertain. . . .
+Tell me, Gunther.
+Do you happen to have any contacts in Geneva who might be useful to me?"
+"You have more to sell?
+If you do, believe me, I would be happy to take any surplus off your hands."
+"No, no. I may need another passport, that's all."
+"You should see my friend Nikki," said Gunther, scribbling a number on a card.
+"He's a Russian, but nothing happens in Geneva without his permission."
+"Thank you."
 Ned took the card and handed Gunther a glass.
-'Prosit.'
-'Prosit.'
+"Prosit."
+"Prosit."
 Cosima was inclined to be tearful as she left with her father.
-'I will never see you again,' she sniffed, clinging to Ned's jacket.
-'Nonsense.
-You have been a wonderful friend to me, of course we shall see each other again.
+"I will never see you again," she sniffed, clinging to Ned's jacket.
+"Nonsense.
+You have been a wonderful friend to me-of course we shall see each other again.
 I do not forget friends.
-I will call for you one day.'
-'Come, my dear,' said Gunther from the doorway.
-'Goodbye, Karl, Paul, whatever your name is.
-If you do happen across another consignment -' 'You will be the first to know,' Ned assured him.
+I will call for you one day."
+"Come, my dear," said Gunther from the doorway.
+"Good-bye, Karl, Paul, whatever your name is.
+If you do happen across another consignment-" "You will be the first to know," Ned assured him.